vmeta777/tlgame/_articles/Notes on Game Design.md

 The land system is a restriction which magnifies the complexity of MTG immensely.
 By making certain cards unplayable without a corresponding land of that color, players are forced to choose which types of cards and lands they will put into their deck.
 Players often attempt to play multiple different colors, meaning they will need to draw the corresponding lands during the game.
 In MTG there are many modifications with regard to lands - I.E., lands that do things beyond just letting you play a certain type of card: there are lands that heal you when played, lands that act as "two" or more colors, with certain drawbacks, and so on.

-As you can see, this system becomes very complicated.
+As you can see, this system becomes complex.
 This depth is part of what has made Magic a global success.
 There's a world of theorycrafting and optimizing that can be done to make your lands fit your deck.

-It also creates a lot of pain points for new players.
+It also creates a lot of pain points for both new and old players.

 There is, for example, a phenomenon known as "mana screw" or, inversely, "mana flooding".
 Mana screw is when you do not draw the lands needed to play the cards in your hand, or in the case of flooding, when you draw more lands than you need, leaving you with not enough cards to do something with.
 The color wheel ties into this.
 While the color wheel keeps players honest and doesn't allow them to use all of the best cards in one deck, trying to push the color wheel and corresponding land system to the limit can create these problems and stop players from having fun.